Application management (legacy)

 Specify the set of OAuth 2.0 grant types, also known as grant flows, allowed for this client:

-(default) Instead of requesting authorization directly from the user, your client application or service directs the user to an authorization server (Identity Cloud).
+(default) Instead of requesting authorization directly from the user, your client application or service directs the user to an authorization server (Advanced Identity Cloud).

 The client is issued an access token directly.
 No intermediate credentials (such as an authorization code) are issued.
 This grant type can potentially pose a security risk.
-Refer to Implicit grant.
+Learn more in Implicit grant.

 Username and password can be used directly as an authorization grant to obtain an access token.
 The credentials should only be used when there is a high degree of trust between the user and the client application or service.